-Instability: CONST is chip- and/or temperature dependent (common values may be \$00, \$ff, \$ee ...)
+Instability: CONST is chip- and/or temperature dependent (common values may be \$00, \$ff, \$ee ...).
+Some dependency on the RDY line (This is not yet emulated in VICE 3.3)

 Do not use ANE with any other immediate value than 0, or when the accumulator value is \$ff (both takes the magic constant out of the equation)!
 (Or, more generalized, these are safe if all bits that could be 0 in A are 0 in either the immediate value or X or both.)